Craig Stadler

 Craig Robert Stadler (born June 2, 1953) is an American professional golfer who has won numerous tournaments at both the PGA Tour and Champions Tour level, including one major championship, the 1982 Masters Tournament.

 Early life

+Stadler was born in San Diego, California.
+His father introduced him to golf at age four, and he displayed a talent for golf early in life.
+Stadler attended La Jolla High School.